- Hard work on and off the floor

 - Brother of Anthony Oliver, 4-year letterwinner at UVa and husband of Audra Smith

-Daryl Oliver joined the Clemson staff as the Associate Head Coach in April of 2013 when Audra Smith was hired as the head coach.
-Oliver has spent 12 seasons as an assistant coaching various programs around the country, most recently serving for nine seasons under Smith at UAB.
+Daryl Oliver joined the Clemson staff as the Associate Head Coach in April of 2013 when Audra Smith was hired as the head coach, and is now in his second season.
+Oliver has spent 13 seasons as an assistant coaching various programs around the country, most recently serving for nine seasons under Smith at UAB.

-Oliver is responsible for coordinating the offense, and will serve as the recruiting coordinator of the staff.
+Oliver is responsible for coordinating the offense and as the recruiting coordinator of the staff.
 He has extensive experience coaching guards and wings as well.

 Offensively, Clemson will be multiple, running parts of motion, sets, quick-hitters, and primary and secondary breaks.

 Oliver has been with Smith for a total of 13 years.
 He and Smith were on the Virginia staff as assistant coaches under Debbie Ryan in 2002-03 and 2003-04.
 When Smith was brought in at UAB in 2004-05, Oliver went with her to the Blazer staff as an assistant coach and recruiting coordinator.
 Oliver worked primarily with the guards.

 He has coached numerous award-winners, including a pair of honorable mention All-Americans, six All-Conference selections, a conference player of the year, and a school-record-holder in career three-pointers.

 Oliver played at Richmond, where he was a two-time captain and helped lead his team to the CAA Tournament title in 1998 when he was named MVP.